devexps/devexps.github.io/website/blog/2023-09-25-go-micro-on-kubernetes-cluster.md

 Code repository: [https://github.com/devexps/go-examples/k8s](https://github.com/devexps/go-examples/tree/main/k8s)

 This article shows you how to run simple Go-Micro services on a Kubernetes cluster and also uses its powerful built-in ConfigMap and API Server.
 Before doing so,  you have to learn more about Kubernetes concepts and learn how to perform specific tasks.
 At this point, I just remembered that I forgot an important thing about the `Health check` step.
 It looks like I'm out of paper, so I will give that step to you :).
 Hopefully, this article is informative and useful for you.
+In this article, you'll learn how to deploy simple Go-Micro services on a Kubernetes cluster while leveraging its powerful built-in ConfigMap and API Server.
+However, before diving into the specifics of the deployment process, it's essential to understand the fundamental concepts of Kubernetes and acquire the necessary skills to carry out specific tasks.
+As I was going over the `Health check` step, I realized that I had missed an essential detail.
+It looks like I'm out of paper, so I'll leave that step to you.
+I hope you find this article informative and helpful.

 ## References